keonoh00/naver-cafe-scraper/README.md

 ### 3. Check the result

-- You can see the result in screenshots in `result` directory
+- You can see the result in screenshots in `<path to your result>` directory